What is a driver analysis?

 How is the driver analysis calculated?

 The specific statistic we use in most cases is called Kendall's tau-c.
 We calculate a tau-c value for the outcome index and every other question in the survey that is not in that index so there are multiple statistics calculated which we then use to rank the questions.
 Each tau-c calculation involves looking at every respondent's score on the outcome index and how they responded to every other question and comparing the patterns to every other respondent's patterns on the same measures.
 This helps to assess whether a response on one question can tell us anything about someone's responses to the outcome questions (or not).
 The calculations for tau-c are quite simple but computationally intensive in terms of the number of comparisons that need to be made.
-You can see the formulae here.

 For larger datasets where we have more than 3000 responses we use a Pearson r correlation statistic - because tau-c becomes very slow to calculate and with the large numbers involved there is minimal difference between the two statistics.

 What is the difference between Extreme, Very Strong, Strong, Moderate and Low Drivers?

 We use these terms as a rough guide to the size of the underlying driver strength.
 The numerical driver strength values are provided when you export data from the main dashboard.
 We use slightly different labeling conventions for the two different statistics because the tau-c tends to be more conservative.
 The underlying value bands that we use are as follows: